wyatt8740/IBM3161-font/README.md

 a result, I cannot guarantee it to be 100% accurate in terms of spacing between characters, but I can say that I personally have yet to notice anything wrong with it.
 I have used it in my terminal emulator exclusively for five months now.

+You can find some of the images I used [here](http://imgur.com/a/XHyDb) (though I have others that I did with a different amber CRT; I still need to dig those files up).

 As such, I am as confident as one can be when using guesswork and (to an extent) tracing the letters in CAD and transforming my photos of the screen to correct